 ‘Amish Paste’ – 72 days – Heirloom.
 Don’t let the name deter you, this is a versatile fruit.
 They have become a favorite canning tomato of mine, but are also great for salsa, sandwiches and salads.
 They are meaty, oblong fruits, light red fruits.
 This particular line is early producing, higher yielding and has larger fruit than other ‘Amish Paste’.
 Tolerant of partial shade.
 Great for training up stakes if you’re short on space.
 Selected for the ‘Slow Food Ark of Taste’

 ‘Blush’ – 75 days – Elongated, 1-3 oz. fruit (2″ long) with pink and green marbling over a gold background.
+These are extremely pretty and tasty.
 Abundant clusters produce into fall.
 New!

 ‘Galina’ – 65-75 days – Heirloom.
 A yellow cherry from Siberia that produces well in Oregon and keeps well off the vine.
 Potato leaf plants.
 Bears flavorful, crack resistant fruit into cool fall temperatures.
 Uprising Seeds says: “When the weather gets cool and rainy and the rest of your tomatoes have gone south, these magically get freakishly good.”